data2viz/play.data2viz.io/content/documentation/02-core.md

 <div class="info">

-these types are located in `io.data2viz.geom` so we strongly recommend to star-import this package.
+These types are located in `io.data2viz.geom` so we strongly recommend to star-import this package and to use the factories which are a bit more practical.
 </div>

 ```height=50